ArduPilot/ardupilot_wiki/common/source/docs/common-flight-controller-wiring.rst

 .. image:: ../../../images/gps-connection.jpg
   :width: 450px

-.. note:: TX and RX are swapped from flight controller to GPS module.
+.. note:: TX and RX are swapped from autopilot to GPS module.

 .. note:: Usually GPS is attached to the logical Serial Port 3 by default in ArduPilot.
-However, which  physical UART is assigned to ArduPilot's Serial Port 3 on the flight controller is documented in the flight controllers :ref:`documentation <common-autopilots>`
+However, which  physical UART is assigned to ArduPilot's Serial Port 3 on the autopilot is documented in the autopilots :ref:`documentation <common-autopilots>`

-As an wiring example, the topic :ref:`3DR UBlox GPS + Compass Module <common-installing-3dr-ublox-gps-compass-module_connecting_to_pixhawk>` shows how to connect to a Pixhawk flight controller and includes additional configuration and mounting information.
+As an wiring example, the topic :ref:`3DR UBlox GPS + Compass Module <common-installing-3dr-ublox-gps-compass-module_connecting_to_pixhawk>` shows how to connect to a Pixhawk autopilot and includes additional configuration and mounting information.

 RC input
 --------